Proverb: In visual form

 From ancient times, people around the world have recorded proverbs in visual form.
 This has been done in two ways.
 First, proverbs have been written to be displayed, often in a decorative manner, such as on pottery, cross-stitch, murals, kangas (East African women's wraps), quilts, a stained glass window, and graffiti.

 Secondly, proverbs have often been visually depicted in a variety of media, including paintings, etchings, and sculpture.
 Jakob Jordaens painted a plaque with a proverb about drunkenness above a drunk man wearing a crown, titled The King Drinks.
 Probably the most famous examples of depicting proverbs are the different versions of the paintings Netherlandish Proverbs by the father and son Pieter Bruegel the Elder and Pieter Brueghel the Younger, the proverbial meanings of these paintings being the subject of a 2004 conference, which led to a published volume of studies (Mieder 2004a).
 The same father and son also painted versions of The Blind Leading the Blind, a Biblical proverb.
 These and similar paintings inspired another famous painting depicting some proverbs and also idioms (leading to a series of additional paintings), such as Proverbidioms by T. E. Breitenbach.
 Another painting inspired by Bruegel's work is by the Chinese artist, Ah To, who created a painting illustrating 81 Cantonese sayings.
 Corey Barksdale has produced a book of paintings with specific proverbs and pithy quotations.
-The British artist Chris Gollon has painted a major work entitled "Big Fish Eat Little Fish", a title echoing Bruegel's painting Big Fishes Eat Little Fishes.
+The British artist Chris Gollon has painted a work entitled Big Fish Eat Little Fish, a title echoing Bruegel's painting of the same name.